philanc/slua/src/linenoise/README.md

-### linenoise
+# linenoise

-*"A minimal, zero-config, BSD licensed, readline replacement used in Redis, MongoDB, and Android."* - https://github.com/antirez/linenoise
+Linenoise is *"A minimal, zero-config, BSD licensed, readline replacement used in Redis, MongoDB, and Android."* - https://github.com/antirez/linenoise

+This is a Lua wrapper for the Linenoise library.
+It also includes some tty-related functions (get and set tty mode, test if a file descriptor is a tty, test if a key has been pressed).

 The version of linenoise included here has been both simplified (no support for multi-line edition and tab completion) and extended with a small Lua binding.
 It includes all the functions used by the regular Lua interpreter (see lua.c)

-Usage in Lua programs:
+### API

 ```
 --- Linenoise functions